 - Projects that are tied to the curriculum and academic life at Swarthmore.

-Applications will be accepted four times per year (twice per semester) and/or until all funding for the calendar year (about $40,000) has been allocated.
+Applications will be accepted once per semester, or until all funding for the semester has been allocated.
 There is no minimum amount that can be requested.
 Projects generally range from a few hundred to a few thousand dollars.